Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 6900 XT, in theory, should be a little bit faster than the GeForce RTX 4070 Ti in general. (explain)
+Memory BandwidthThe Radeon RX 6900 XT should in theory be a bit faster than the GeForce RTX 4070 Ti in general. (explain)

-Texel RateThe Radeon RX 6900 XT is a little bit (about 5%) more effective at AF than the GeForce RTX 4070 Ti. (explain)
+Texel RateThe Radeon RX 6900 XT should be a little bit (about 5%) more effective at anisotropic filtering than the GeForce RTX 4070 Ti. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon RX 6900 XT is the winner, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon RX 6900 XT is superior to the GeForce RTX 4070 Ti, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison